s0len0id/smartpad-tester/README.md

 # smartpad-tester

 *DISCLAIMER: use info here at your own risk, it might open a black hole or worse.
-For me it worked fine though.*
+Unfinished work.*

 This repo collects information about the Smartpad Midicontroller as eg available at Amazon: https://www.amazon.com/midiplus-Smartpad-USB-MIDI-Controller/dp/B00WU6FDNG